Whiplash Claims – How Much Compensation Can I Claim?

 This compensation range is typically awarded if the head injuries cause other serious physical symptoms such as paralysis of one or more limbs or if the brain damage results in drastic changes to your persona or intellect.

 Serious neck injuries that attract this range of compensation include dislocations and fractures that typically require surgery.
 This compensation amount is also awarded to those who suffer permanent discomfort stiffness or pain that restricts their usual activities as well as to those who have suffered whiplash or soft tissue injuries.

-Loss of vision in one eye, loss of an eye or partial visual impairment, all comes under the serious eye injury category, for which the above compensation range is considered.
+Loss of vision in one eye, loss of an eye or partial visual impairment: all come under the serious eye injury category, for which the above compensation range is considered.

 This compensation range is awarded to those whose back injury has left them in constant discomfort and pain.
-Those who suffer soft tissue injuries and disturbed ligaments are also entitled to this amount of compensation.
-The severity of the injury, the amount of pain the individual is in and the treatment that is necessary in the short term as well as long term are all taken into consideration when calculating the final compensation amount.
+Those who suffer soft-tissue injuries and disturbed ligaments are also entitled to this amount of compensation.
+The severity of the injury, the amount of pain the individual is in and the treatment that is necessary for the short term, as well as long term, are all taken into consideration when calculating the final compensation amount.

 This compensation range is awarded for serious injuries, which could range from the pain and discomfort of soft tissues damage to the movement restrictions of a frozen shoulder.

 Pelvis and Hips: £11,820 – £36,770